dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * if you run your program without os or you are writing os kernel - then you would access physical memory directly There are 2 types of memory address resolution:
-1. byte-addressable - each byte has it's own address. data larger then byte stored in sequence of consecutive addresses most modern pc are byte-addressable. yet there are many example pf cpu architecture that is word-addressable this is due to historical reason, since computer works mostly with text and single byte should store single character since back then ascii was the main format for char encoding, 8bit was enough to store single char, so we have 1 byte = 8 bit also for cpu it's simpler to work with byte then word - imagine you need to change symbol:
+1. byte-addressable - each byte has it's own address. data larger then byte stored in sequence of consecutive addresses most modern pc are byte-addressable. yet there are many example of cpu architecture that is word-addressable this is due to historical reason, since computer works mostly with text and single byte should store single character since back then ascii was the main format for char encoding, 8bit was enough to store single char, so we have 1 byte = 8 bit also for cpu it's simpler to work with byte then word - imagine you need to change symbol:
   * byte - you just read it and modify
   * word - cpu reads whole word into register, then do iteration find desired symbol and modify it - as you see algo is much complex here
-2. word-addressable - minimal memory address size is processor word cpu word can be of size 16/24/32/64 bit, has it's own memory address so for example for 32bit cpu - each 32 bits or 4 bytes would have single address for 64 - each 64 bits or 8 bytes would have separate address there were a few decimal-addressable machines, but they not used nowadays
+2. word-addressable - minimal memory address size is processor word cpu word can be of size 16/24/32/64 bit, has its own memory address so for example for 32bit cpu - each 32 bits or 4 bytes would have single address for 64 - each 64 bits or 8 bytes would have separate address there were a few decimal-addressable machines, but they not used nowadays